Failure to launch: Similar concepts

 An acute version of this is hikikomori in Japan.
 According to a Japanese Ministry of Health, Labour, and Welfare guideline, hikikomori is "a situation where a person without psychosis is withdrawn into his/her home for more than six months and does not participate in society such as attending school and/or work".
 Boomerang children is a term for those who have returned home after leaving.
-It has also been referred to as the philosophical Peter Pan syndrome.
+It has also been referred to as the pop psychological Peter Pan syndrome.

 History

 Failure to launch, in the context of economic self-sufficiency, was identified in Europe in the 1980s, mainly in Germany and Italy, and to a significantly lesser extent in the United States.
 An indicator of independence or economic self-sufficiency is identified as those who identify as a "household head".
 A general decline in headship, that is, a decline in the capacity to form independent households, among young adults was seen in Belgium, Canada, Germany, Italy, the United Kingdom, and the United States from 1984 to 2000.
 For the first time since the 1880s, living with parents was the most common living arrangement for 18 to 34 year olds in the United States in 2014; according to the Pew Research Center living with parents is becoming more common.
 The United States is seeing a structural shift through the creation of new phases in the job-learning lifecycle.